pschaus/book_lepl1402/source/part1.rst

 Although the above method :code:`getPriceOfInventory()` looks like it is only meant for objects of class :code:`Weapon`, it also works for all subclasses of :code:`Weapon`.
 This is called *Subtype Polymorphism*.
 If you have for example an object of class :code:`ExpensiveWeapon` in the array, rule 3 will guarantee that :code:`weapon.getPrice()` will call the method defined in :code:`ExpensiveWeapon`.

 The conclusion is that there is a difference between what the compiler sees in the source code and what actually happens when the program is executed.
-When the compiler sees a method call like :code:`weapon.getPrice()` in your source code it only checks whether the method exists in the declared type of the variable.
+When the compiler sees a method call like :code:`weapon.getPrice()` in your source code, it only checks whether the method exists in the declared type of the variable.
 But during program execution, what is important is which object is actually referenced by the variable.
 We say that **type checking by the compiler is static**, but **method calls by the JVM are dynamic**.

 The class hierarchy